y1lichen/Expander/README.md

-## Expander - simple snippet application for macos 10.15+
+## Expander - simple snippet application for macos 11.3+

+(Expander v1.3 is compatible for macos 10.15 but contains serveral bugs.)

 ---